sarahbobbie/starter-academic/content/post/internal-project/index.md

   geom_violin() +
 ```

-Finally, you can specify the colours of the plot.
+Finally, you can specify the colours of the plot:

 ```{r}
 ggplot(relationship_csv, aes(x = LT_Relationship, y = Age, fill = Sex)) +